 “What do you mean?”
 I asked as he gave me another look.

-“I know about the Biodome exit, there is a camera looking directly at it and it also has sensors on it.
-So I know you’ve set it off twice,” I really blushed then, because he must have seen some footage of me and Tobi.
+“I know about the Biodome exit, there is a camera looking directly at it, which also has sensors on it.
+So I know you’ve set it off twice,” I really blushed then, because he must have seen some footage of Noah and me going down to the pool.
 He nodded his head but didn’t say anything.

 “Why has no alarm been raised?”
 I looked at Noah when he asked that, wondering myself.

 “The sensors were incorrectly set, I’ve now set it up properly to alarm on your wrist pad,” he answered, so I nodded my thanks, feeling the pressure of the pad.
-Usually, I forget it’s there completely most days, “But that’s beside the point, there are two other cameras, one facing the path on the waterfall and the other is watching the chemical room,”
+Usually, I forget it was there most days, “But that’s beside the point, there are two other cameras, one facing the path on the waterfall and the other is watching the chemical room,”

-He pressed play and we saw two different screens side by side, I gasped as my suspicions were confirmed.
-Kelly Parker entered the Lagoon and looked around, checking to see if anyone was there, then got the chemicals from the Chemical room and proceeded to destroy one of the crops.
+He pressed play so that we saw two different screens side by side, I gasped as my suspicions were confirmed.
+Kelly Parker entered the Lagoon and looked around, checking to see if anyone was there, then got the chemicals from the Chemical room destroying one of the crops.
 Something must have spooked her because she stopped after one.